 Section 27.
 Apportionment of Costs of Sewage Disposal.
-The town shall by vote of its town meeting determine what proportion of the cost of said system or systems of sewerage and sewage disposal the town shall pay; provided, that it shall pay not less than one-fourth nor more than two-thirds of the whole cost.
-In providing for the payment of the remaining portion of the cost of said system or systems or for the use of said system or systems, the town may avail itself of any or all of the methods permitted by general law, and the provisions of general law relative to the assessment, apportionment, division, reassessment, abatement, and collection of sewer assessments, to liens therefor and to interest thereon shall apply to assessments made hereunder.
-At the same meeting at which it determines the proportion of the cost which is to be borne by the town, it may by vote determine by which of such methods the remaining portion of said cost shall be provided for.
-The collector of taxes of the town shall certify the payment or payments of such assessments or apportionments thereof to the board of selectmen, who shall preserve a record thereof.
+The town shall, by vote of its town meeting, determine what proportion of the cost of any system of sewerage and sewage disposal the town shall pay; provided, however, that it shall pay not less than 1⁄2 and not more than 2/3 of the whole cost.
+In providing for the payment of the remaining portion of the cost of a system or for the use of a system, the town may avail itself of any of the methods authorized by the General Laws and any General Laws relative to the assessment, apportionment, division, reassessment, abatement and collection of sewer assessments, to liens therefor and to interest thereon shall apply to assessments made hereunder.
+At the same meeting at which it determines the proportion of the cost to be borne by the town, the town meeting may by vote determine which methods the remaining portion of the cost shall be provided for.
+The collector of taxes of the town shall certify the payments of such assessments or apportionments thereof to the select board and the select board shall preserve a record thereof.

 Section 28.
 Assessment of Sewer Betterment.
-The cost of constructing each particular sewer or connecting drain described in section twenty-five shall be assessed by the board upon the estate benefited thereby.
-Such assessments shall be made by filing with the collector of taxes of the town a certificate, designating the way and the private land in which such particular sewer or connecting drain has been constructed, and giving the name or names of the owners of the estate for which such connection has been made and the amount of the assessment to be paid by such owner or owners.
-A copy or duplicate of this certificate shall, within ten days after the filing of the same with said collector of taxes, be recorded in the registry of deeds for the county of Norfolk, or, in the case of registered land, filed in the office of the assistant recorder for the Norfolk County Registry District.
-The collector of taxes shall, upon receipt of such certificate, make a written demand for the payment of such assessment or charge, and every owner shall, within three months after such demand is served upon him or on the occupancy of such estate, or sent by mail to the last address of the owner known to the collector of taxes, pay to said collector of taxes the sum so assessed or charged.
-Except as provided in this paragraph, the provisions of the General Laws relative to the assessment, apportionment, division, reassessment, abatement and collection of sewer assessments, to liens therefor and to interest thereon shall apply to assessments made under this paragraph.
-In applying said provisions to such assessments, the notice referred to in this paragraph shall be deemed to be the demand of the tax collector required thereunder.
-The lien for any assessment made under this paragraph shall attach upon the recording or filing for registration of the copy of duplicate of the certificate of assessment.
-In the apportionment of such assessments thereunder, no installment shall be less than ten dollars.
+The cost of constructing each particular sewer or connecting drain described in section 25 shall be assessed by the select board upon the estate benefited thereby.
+Such assessments shall be made by filing with the collector of taxes of the town a certificate, designating the way and the private land on which the particular sewer or connecting drain has been constructed and by giving the names of any owners of the estate for which such connection has been made and the amount of the assessment to be paid by each such owner.
+A copy or duplicate of the certificate shall, within 10 days after the filing of the same with the collector of taxes, be recorded in the Norfolk county registry of deeds or, in the case of registered land, in the office of the assistant recorder for the Norfolk county registry of deeds.
+The collector of taxes shall, upon receipt of such certificate, make a written demand for the payment of such assessment or charge and each owner shall, within 3 months after such demand was served upon the owner or occupant of the estate or sent by mail to the last address of the owner known to the collector of taxes, pay to the collector of taxes the sum so assessed or charged.
+Except as provided in this paragraph, the provisions of the General Laws relative to the assessment, apportionment, division, reassessment, abatement and collection of sewer assessments, to liens therefor and to interest thereon shall apply to assessments made under this section.
+In applying such provisions to assessments, the notice referred to in this section shall be deemed to be the demand of the tax collector required thereunder.
+The lien for any assessment made under this section shall attach upon the recording or filing for registration of the copy of duplicate of the certificate of assessment.
+In the apportionment of such assessments thereunder, no installment shall be less than \$10.

 Section 29.
 Application of Sewer Receipts.
-The receipts from sewer assessments and from payments made in lieu thereof shall be applied to the payment of charges and expenses incident to the maintenance and operation of said system of sewerage, or to the extension thereof, to the payment of interest upon bonds and notes issued for sewer purposes or to the payment or redemption of such bonds or notes.
+The receipts from sewer assessments and from payments made in lieu thereof shall be applied to the payment of charges and expenses incident to the maintenance and operation of the system of sewerage, or to the extension thereof, to the payment of interest upon bonds and notes issued for sewer purposes or to the payment or redemption of such bonds or notes.